Pain in the elbow is usually a result of tendinitis, but other causes include bursitis, arthritis, and trauma.

-Overuse injuries are far more common at the elbow, especially tendinopathy conditions known as tennis elbow (lateral epicondylitis) and golfer’s elbow (medial epicondylitis).
+Overuse injuries are far more common at the elbow, especially tendinopathy conditions are known as tennis elbow (lateral epicondylitis) and golfer’s elbow (medial epicondylitis).
 Tendinopathy of the biceps tendon can also occur, as can triceps tendinopathy.

 - Swelling & or bruising